dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The response size for responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
 For requests that could result in larger response messages, the caller SHOULD ensure to constrain the input accordingly so that the response remains below the maximum allowed size, e.g., not query too many token ids in one batch call.
 If the maximum size of a response is hit, the ledger canister traps.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.

 Each defined Candid type is only presented once in the text upon its first use in a method.
+Likewise, error responses are not specified repeatedly for all methods after having been first explained.

 ### icrc7_collection_metadata

 Returns all the collection-level metadata of the NFT collection in a single query.
-The data model for metadata is based on the generic `Value` type which allows for encoding arbitrarily complex data for each metadata element.
-The metadata attributes are expressed as `(key : text, value : Value)` pairs where `key` is the name of the metadata attribute and `value` the corresponding value expressed through the `Value` type.
+The data model for metadata is based on the generic `Value` type which allows for encoding arbitrarily complex data for each metadata attribute.
+The metadata attributes are expressed as `(text, value)` pairs where the first element is the name of the metadata attribute and the second element the corresponding value expressed through the `Value` type.

 Analogous to [ICRC-1 metadata](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1#metadata), metadata keys are arbitrary Unicode strings and must follow the pattern `<namespace>:<key>`, where `<namespace>` is a string not containing colons.
 Namespace `icrc7` is reserved for keys defined in the ICRC-7 standard.

 The set of elements contained in a specific ledger's metadata depends on the given ledger implementation, the list below establishes the currently defined fields.

 The following metadata fields are defined by ICRC-7, starting with general collection-specific metadata fields:
-  * `icrc7:symbol` of type `text`: The token currency code (see [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217)).
+  * `icrc7:symbol` of type `text`: The token symbol.
+Token symbols are often represented similar to [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217)) currency codes.
 When present, should be the same as the result of the [`icrc1_symbol`](#symbol_method) query call.
   * `icrc7:name` of type `text`: The name of the token.
 Should be the same as the result of the [`icrc7_name`](#icrc7_name) query call.
   * `icrc7:description` of type `text` (optional): A textual description of the token.
 When present, should be the same as the result of the [`icrc7_description`](#icrc7_description) query call.
   * `icrc7:logo` of type `text` (optional): The URL of the token logo.
 It may be a [DataURL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) that contains the logo image itself.
 When present, should be the same as the result of the [`icrc7_logo`](#icrc7_logo) query call.